harvester/docs/versioned_docs/version-v1.3/advanced/settings.md

 status: {}
 ```

-And you want to use the newer image tag `v0.0.36`, after setting from Harvester UI it is like:
+After some time, a newer image tag (`v0.0.36`) is specified in the `value` field using the Harvester UI.

 ![](/img/v1.3/advanced/support-bundle-image-set-customized-value.png)